premnirmal/Magnet/README.md

             @Override
             public boolean shouldStickToWall() {
-                return true; // whether your fridgemagnet sticks to the edge of your screen }
+                return true; // whether your magnet sticks to the edge of your screen }

             @Override
             public boolean shouldFlingAway() {
-                return true; // whether you can fling away your FridgeMagnet }
+                return true; // whether you can fling away your Magnet }
         };
     }